Career Definition for Drywall Installers

 Economic and Career Outlook

 Drywall and ceiling tile installers find the most work in highly populated areas.
-During the decade ending in 2024, the U.S. Bureau of Labor Statistics (BLS) predicts job opportunities for these workers to grow by 5%.
-As of May 2015, median wages for drywall and ceiling tile installers were $39,220, according to the BLS.
+During the decade ending in 2029, the U.S. Bureau of Labor Statistics (BLS) predicts job opportunities for these workers to be little or no change.
+As of May 2019, median wages for drywall and ceiling tile installers were $45,700, according to the BLS.